2023/24 | Conestoga College

-As the term progresses, the student's in-class faculty (the faculty teaching the course) will review and grade all of the course components (including: exercises, assignments, projects, and tests) that are listed on the course outline and the instructional plan.
-Some course components will be graded solely by in-class faculty, and not be graded in the final evaluation.
+As the term progresses, the faculty teaching each course will review and grade all course components (including: exercises, assignments, projects, and tests) listed on the course outline and the instructional plan.
+Some course components will be graded solely as "in class" activity, and not be graded in the final evaluation.

-These components will typically be exercises, tests, and some assignments/projects.
-If a course component is not included in the final evaluation, the in-class faculty will assign 100% of the component's grade.
+These "in class" components will typically be exercises, tests, and occasional assignments or projects.
+If a course component is not included in the final evaluation, the "in class" faculty will assign 100% of the component's grade.
 Note: Some projects could be graded 100% in final evaluation.

 Components included in final evaluations

-Final evaluations occur twice a year, once at the end of the Fall term (December) and once at the end of the Winter term (April).
+Final evaluations occur twice a year, at the end of each term.
 The final evaluation is graded by two faculty – in most cases, graphic design faculty who did not instruct the student directly for a specific course/project.

 The goal is to provide students with objective reviews and grades for major studio assignments/ projects.

 Some projects are graded only at final evaluation.
 In this case, the project is weighted 100%.
 Other project briefs might indicate the course component will be weighted - 60% by in-class faculty and 40% by faculty in final evaluation.
 The weighted 60% grade will not be revised if the student reworks a project for the final evaluation.
 However, students will have the opportunity in the weeks before final evaluation to revise, refine, and improve projects.
 At the end of the term, the remaining 40% will be graded in final evaluation by two faculty.
 Note: all students must participate in the final evaluations.

 PLEASE REFER TO YOUR COURSE OUTLINES AND INSTRUCTIONAL PLANS FOR DETAILS ON EVALUATIONS.